|

 Apart from a three and one half stint in the Grenadier Guards.
 I stayed at home with my parents and later a brother and sister, until I married in 1957, I had a normal, standard English education, starting at age 5 ending 3 months before my sixteenth birthday.
 A dropout!
 I was attending a technical school, where the basics of carpentry, plumbing and painting and decorating were taught.
 It was apparent I would never become a tradesman; I wanted to be a greenhouse gardener.
 My years at home covered WWII: we were aware of enemy action both locally and in Southampton, which was heavily bombed.
 Our immediate family escaped unscathed.
 1957 was a momentous year for me.
 Not only did I leave the army for the second time, having been recalled for the Suez Crises, I became a husband (for the first and only time!) to Maureen and left England to start a new life in Canada. |

 GENESEE:CAN'T SEEM TO ESCAPE IT!
 I cannot escape Genesee!
 When you consider its size, the number of inhabitants, it seems incredible it would remain such a part of my life .
-When I joined the Edmonton Police service I met three people from or near Genesee, Kurt Stallknecht, Ron Maday and Vern Hobbs.
+When I joined the Edmontjtfarm09.jpgon Police service I met three people from or near Genesee, Kurt Stallknecht, Ron Maday and Vern Hobbs.
 Years later I visited the Genesee Community Hall for a Weed Inspectors' Conference; I wandered into the kitchen and chatted to one of the helpers.
 I told her my experiences in Genesee; she turned out to be Fred's daughter, Mary.
 The Senior Weed Inspector I hired had work experience with the Greenhough family.
 And, as late as January 2009, chatting to a chap visiting our church, and being nosy, I wanted to know all about him.
 He was an engineer from Ontario but he had, get this, worked at the Genesee Power Station!
 I even saw the name Genesee in the credits for the movie (DVD) Phantom of the Opera!

 Immigrants!?
 It is fair to say those arriving in Canada in 1957 did not consider themselves 'immigrants'.
 The word did and does have bad connotations.
 We considered ourselves as New Canadians coming to find a better life.
 And, of course, being British coming to the 'colonies', we had much to offer! (which we did of course!).
 I admit with some pride, I am now a Canadian citizen, and have been for over thirty years.
 I was neither poor (almost broke when I landed, but able to care for myself) disenfranchised nor persecuted: I came from good home, had a good education, and spoke the language (well, at least I thought I did!).
 In 1957 many folk left England for a better life.
 The Suez Canal Crises had raised fears of more wars and the work situation in the UK was not good.
 Canada, according to material given to me, was a land flowing with 'milk and honey'!
 Weather was not mentioned!
 1957 was about the time Canadians began to resent people coming from the UK and telling them how it was done better back 'home!
 Whether it was the superior British thing or not, I do not know.
 I hope I have learned my lesson(s).
 I was certainly put in my place when I was (later) working at Scott National Fruit Co.: we were at coffee (yes!!), and I was complaining how much better it was in the UK, a friend (now) also newly arrived said, "If you don't like it here, you can blooming [sic!] well leave".
 I have not complained about our country since.
 One of the prevailing attitudes in the police service, was you only got promoted if you had an Anglo-Saxon surname.
 There was, perhaps, some merit to this argument.
 I knew of at least one person with a German sounding name who was complaining about his lack of promotion.
 I asked him if he had written the exams: he hadn't, I told him he had no reason to complain unless he had in fact written the exams.
 He did write, was promoted and finished with the rank of inspector.
 Just goes to show!
 I mention these things only to show there are several sides to most stories, and then there are the opinions we form based on pretty flimsy arguments!
 My family has grown somewhat now consisting of two English born parents, two biological children (true Canadians?), two adopted children, one French-Canadian the other of English-Ukrainian heritage.
 Marriage, through our children, has added an African-Cherokee husband, a Canadian-Finnish-English husband, a German-Canadian husband, Canadian-French wife, a Chinese-Canadian-English husband for a granddaughter, plus Canadian-German husband and two other granddaughters are courting lads from Central America. |